Platanus: Diseases

+Effects on humans

+There have been cases of "platanus cough", symptoms of shortness of breath, coughing, and irritated eyes, which may affect several people in a place, and have led to initial suspicion of an attack with an irritant gas.
+After one such mass attack which affected schoolchildren in classrooms with open windows densely surrounded by plane tees, children had to be admitted to hospital, where they were treated and recovered without ill effects.
+It was found that the symptoms were due to the fine star-shaped trichomes (hairs) on all parts of platanus trees, which are broken off by strong wind after a prolonged dry period.
+The dust created causes direct irritation and scratchiness in the eyes, throat, and nose, but not the runny nose and itching eyes and nose caused by an allergy.
+The school incident took place after a dry period, with a fairly high temperature of 29 C, and wind blowing at 50 km/h.

+Protection against platanus cough is provided by avoiding contact and wearing protective glasses and masks under weather conditions promoting release of trichomes.
+When cleaning in an urban environment, sweeping up fallen leaves and branches can release hairs; cleaning by suction is preferred.
+It is not recommended that trees in cities be felled, as they are beneficial; in particular the platanus trichomes act as biofilters for air pollutants.
+Where there are urban concentrations presenting a risk, seasonal spraying of trees with a solution of apple pectin can prevent the star hair from breaking off.

 Uses

 The principal use of these trees is as ornamental trees, especially in urban areas and by roadsides.
 The London plane is particularly popular for this purpose.
 The American plane is cultivated sometimes for timber and investigations have been made into its use as a biomass crop.
-The oriental plane is widely used as an ornamental and also has a number of minor medicinal uses.
+The oriental plane is widely used as an ornamental tree, and also has a number of minor medicinal uses.

 Cultural history

 Most significant aspects of cultural history apply to Platanus orientalis in the Old World.
 The tree is an important part of the literary scenery of Plato's dialogue Phaedrus.
 Because of Plato, the tree also played an important role in the scenery of Cicero's De Oratore.
-The trees also provided the shade under which Aristotle and Plato’s famed philosophical schools were held.
-Handel's opera Serse features a famous aria, "Ombra mai fu," which the title character sings in praise of his favorite plane tree.
+The trees also provided the shade under which Aristotle and Plato's famed philosophical schools were held.
+Handel's opera Serse has a famous aria, "Ombra mai fu", which the title character sings in praise of his favorite plane tree.

 The plane tree has been a frequent motif featured in Classical Chinese poetry as an embodiment of sorrowful sentiments due to its autumnal shedding of leaves.

-The legendary Dry tree first recorded by Marco Polo was possibly a platanus.
+The legendary Dry Tree first recorded by Marco Polo was possibly a platanus.
 According to the legend, it marked the site of the battle between Alexander the Great and Darius III.

 The German camouflage pattern Platanenmuster ("plane tree pattern"), designed in 1937–1942 by Johann Georg Otto Schick, was the first dotted camouflage pattern.